 To view Dia’s message about GF, click here

 To view Dia’s message from #KasauliRnB 2016, click here

 To view Dia’s interview on Bloomberg TV, click here click here

 Our Past Ambassadors

-The Genesis Foundation team is thrilled to announce that we have Parvathy Omanakuttan as our Goodwill Ambassador and Aadi Sharma as our Young Ambassador.
-They’ll be helping us in spreading awareness for children who need help the most.
-Parvathy has already been visiting orphanages and children under our care.
-It is a great boost for not just the team but for our Hope and Care partners as well.
-And of course, children always smile when they see Parvathy.
+In the past, Genesis Foundation was thrilled to have Parvathy Omanakuttan as our Goodwill Ambassador and Aadi Sharma as our Young Ambassador.
+They helped us in spreading awareness for children who need help the most.
+Parvathy visited orphanages and children under our care.
+It has been a great boost for not just the team but for our Hope and Care partners as well.
+And of course, children always smiled when they saw Parvathy.

 Goodwill Ambassador Parvathy Omanakuttan